Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 ---
 ## AWS DataSync

-> *AWS DataSync is a product which can orchestrate the movement of large scale data (amounts or files) from on-premises NAS/SAN into AWS or vice-versa*
+> *AWS DataSync is a product which can orchestrate the movement of large scale data (amounts or files) from on-premises NAS(Network Attached Storage)/SAN into AWS or vice-versa*
 >
 - Data Transfer service **TO/FROM** AWS
 - **Migrations, Data Processing Transfers, Archival/Cost Effective Storage or DR/BC**